 How Does Google Glass Work?

-One of the best things about the Glass is its elegant simplicity.
-When I first saw it I truly thought there must be some wizardry involved in making it operate.
+If you're wondering how does Google Glass work, you're not alone.
+One of the best things about Google Glass enterprise edition is its elegant simplicity.
+When I first saw it, I truly thought there must be some wizardry involved in making it operate.
 On further inspection, though, it turns out Google’s engineers are muggles just like the rest of us.
 They use a clever prism and projector system to beam information directly into your eye.
 That information is gathered and processed by a tiny computer and its accompanying chips mounted in one of the legs of the Glass.

 The thing I found the most mysterious about the Glass when I first saw it was how it actually displayed images.
 Other smart glasses have a screen directly in front of the eye, so it’s quite obvious where pictures are going to appear.
 The Glass, however, has only a small prism mounted to the side of the eye.
 It turns out the Glass uses a small projector to produce images, and the prism redirects them into your eye.
 This is an incredibly clever way to do it, as barely obstructs the user’s vision, while still allowing them to see the interface.
 Less innovative products simply look like a pair of sunglasses with tiny screens, and everyone knows wearing sunglasses anywhere but outside isn’t cool.
 With its prism and projector, Google has a more futuristic aesthetic that separates it from the herd.

 The rest of the Glass is similar to other embedded systems in everything but form.
 It uses a battery to power a microprocessor, touchpad, sensors, microphone, bone-conduction speaker, and camera.
 The camera can be used to take pictures or video.
 The microphone is for dictating text and issuing commands, while the touchpad gives you a more tactile navigation option.